External Community Advisory Council

 Edna Terbasket is the Executive Director of the Ki-Low-Na Friendship Society, a non-profit organization working with and for First Nations people and the Okanagan community at-large.
 She also serves on School District #23’s Aboriginal Education Committee.

 Renée Wasylyk is the CEO of Troika Group, a Western Canadian organization of development projects and construction companies including Troika Developments and CorWest Builders in Kelowna and TroiWest Builders in Edmonton.
-Renée was recognized in 2017 as one of the Top 100 Most Powerful Women in Canada by the Women’s Executive Network.
+Renée was recognized in 2017 and 2018 as one of the Top 100 Most Powerful Women in Canada by the Women’s Executive Network.